judyboon/Bayesian-Partition-/README.md

 # About the folders
 * _code_ contains the source code of implementing the model
-* _realData_ contains the network data used in the original paper.
+* _realData_ contains the network data used in the original paper

 ## About real data
 The real data used in the published paper contain the drug-target